 The impact of the above should be proportionate to the health and safety risks that your employees are exposed to.
 For example, if your business is involved with hazardous substances or heavy plant and machinery then you are more likely to need to take more action than for someone running a small business from an office.

 Employees have a duty to take care of their own health and safety and that of others who may be affected by their actions at work.
 They must also co-operate with employers and co-workers to help everyone meet their legal requirements.
 They need to:

 - take care of their own health and safety and that of others;

 - co-operate with you to help you comply with health and safety legislation;

 - follow any instructions or health and safety training you provide;

 - tell you about any work situations that present a serious and imminent risk; and

 - let you know about any other failings they identify in your health and safety arrangements.

-How are health and safety rules enforced?
+Enforcement of health and safety rules